 Preparedness and emergency response drills and exercises help reinforce skills and knowledge needed during an actual emergency.
-HMC conducts the following drills and exercises:
+Harvey Mudd College conducts the following drills and exercises:

 Dorm Evacuation Drill